 When to Use Professional Pest Control Services for Rats

 You have tried setting traps without success.
-The rats aren’t even taking the poison you have left lying around, and yet, they are still breaking into your kitchen at night and leaving their unwelcome signs behind.
+The rats aren't even taking the poison you have left lying around, and yet they are still breaking into your kitchen at night and leaving their unwelcome signs behind.

-It’s time to call in the experts.
+It's time to call in the experts.
 If a rat infestation is out of control, it is not going to be easy to get rid of them, particularly as their breeding pattern is quite robust.
+A qualified pest controller can be found through the British Pest Control Association.

 You may just want a professional opinion on where the rats are hiding and the extent of the problem.
 Alternatively, rat exterminators can set traps or use whatever methods of pest control they think are best in your situation and then advise you on how to maintain a rat-free environment.